Frequently Asked Questions

 How much does it cost to use the system?

-Users are charged $5 per transaction.
 A transaction is defined as when the bill of lading gets transferred.
-This is set up to mimic the FedEx cost that users incur in trade today.
+This compares favorably to the expedited delivery charges that users incur in the trade today.

 Can multiple people from the same company be logged in at the same time?